isaiahsaclayan/S25-38/docs/gui/gui_infrastructure.md

 <br><br>
 ## ToolpathPreviewFrame(tk.Frame)
 ### __init__(self, parent, toolpath)
 Called when the ToolpathPreviewFrame() object is constructed.
 Initializes all of the interfaces.
 This is where changes to the Toolpath Preview Window should be made.
 Primary function is to display the converted toolpath before export.
+Contains a flag that can be access externally, designed to be used for checking if the export process should continue or not.

 ### continueButtonCallback(self)
 The conversion process is allowed to continue.
 A file will be exported from the system.